-Logistics coordinator Jim O'Beirn arrives at the project site in Mkindo.
+Logistics coordinator Jim O'Beirn at the project site in Mkindo.
 The logistics team are responsible for transporting equipment out to project sites, and for checking that all equipment and facilities are safe for volunteers.

 The old toilet block in Mkindo has only 4 drop hole toilets for nearly 1000 children, 2 for boys and 2 for girls.
 There are no doors on the toilets, no hand washing facilities and no soap.
 The teachers also use the old block.